Gonia Monastery

-Gonia Monastery (Μονή Γωνιάς), Monastery of Our Lady of Gonia or Monastery of Panagia Hodegetria (Μονή της Οδηγήτριας) is an Orthodox monastery located 1 km north of Kolymvari and some 26 km from Chania, on the southeast coast of the Rodopos peninsula in Crete, Greece, overlooking the Gulf of Chania.
+The Gonia Monastery (Μονή Γωνιάς), also known as the Monastery of Our Lady of Gonia or the Monastery of Panagia Hodegetria (Μονή της Οδηγήτριας), is a Greek Orthodox monastery located 1 km north of Kolymvari and approximately 26 km from Chania, on the southeast coast of the Rodopos peninsula in Crete, Greece, overlooking the Gulf of Chania.

 The monastery was given the same name as Hodegon Monastery in Constantinople.
 Both were named in honor of the sacred icon painted by Luke the Evangelist.
-The icon featured the Virgin and Child.
-It is traditionally called Hodegetria ("She who shows the Way").
+The icon featured the Virgin and Child and it is traditionally called Hodegetria ("She who shows the Way").
 Some churches adopted the name Madonna of Constantinopli in honor of the Hodegetria icon.

 History

-Dedicated to the Assumption of the Virgin (feast day: August 15), the monastery was founded in the 9th century and was originally dedicated to St. George.
+Dedicated to the Dormition of the Virgin Mary (feast day: August 15), the monastery was founded in the 9th century and was originally dedicated to St. George.
 It was formerly situated at Menies, on the ruins of the ancient temple of Artemis Britomartis (Diktynna).
 The monastery was built in the 13th century adjacent to a cemetery, but it was rebuilt between 1618 and 1634 in its present location, with Venetian influences in its architectural design and adornments.
 The distinctive fountain in front of the monastery's entrance was built in 1708, and the belfry in 1849.

 According to monks the present location at Kolymvari was considered safer from attack.
-Despite this, the monastery was heavily damaged by Ottoman bombardment on many occasions throughout its history including in 1645, 1652, 1822, 1841, and finally in 1867, during the Cretan Revolt (1866–1869) against the Ottoman Empire.
+Despite this, the monastery was heavily damaged by Ottoman bombardment on many occasions throughout its history including in 1645, 1652, 1822, 1841, and finally in 1867, during the Cretan Revolt against the Ottoman Empire.
 Evidence of this last attack can be evidenced today by the remaining cannonball lodged in the seaside monastery wall.
 During World War II the monastery was partly destroyed by German bombing and it became one of the most important areas of Cretan resistance to Nazi Germany.